DeepStream: Prototyping Deep Joint Source-Channel Coding for Real-Time Multimedia Transmissions: The design of

 where $\boldsymbol{p}^{\mathrm{p}}[k] = \boldsymbol{y}^{\mathrm{p}}[k](\boldsymbol{y}^{\mathrm{p}}[k])^H$ is the transmit power of pilots $\boldsymbol{y}^{\mathrm{p}}$, $p^{\mathrm{t}}$ is the transmit power of each data symbol, and $\boldsymbol{f}_{k}$ is the $k$-th column vector of $\boldsymbol{F}$.

 { }

 Given the above analysis, we can formulate the following problem to optimize the precoding matrix:

 where $\omega$ is a weighting factor balancing PAPR reduction and the unitary constraint on $\boldsymbol{V}$ ensures that the transmit power per each subcarrier remains unchanged.
 This problem is non-convex due to the non-convex objective function and constraint.
 To address this problem, we leverage the alternating optimization method~\cite{bezdek2003convergence}.
 Considering the structure of $\boldsymbol{\rho}^{{h}}[k_1,k_2]$, we optimize each row vector of $\boldsymbol{V}$ sequentially.
 Specifically, when optimizing the $k$-th row vector, i.e., $\boldsymbol{v}_k$, the objective function is convex because $\sum_{k_1,k_2}\boldsymbol{\rho}^{{h}}[k_1,k_2]$ is a quadratic function of $\boldsymbol{v}_k$ with a positive quadratic term and $\boldsymbol{p}^{{y}}[k]$ follows the same convex property.
 The unitary constraint is decomposed into two separate constraints: one requires $\boldsymbol{v}_k$ to be orthogonal to the previous $(k-1)$ column vectors, i.e., $\boldsymbol{v}_k \boldsymbol{v}_{k'}^H = 0$, $k'< k$, which is convex, while the other enforces the norm of $\boldsymbol{v}_k$ to be 1, i.e., $||\boldsymbol{v}_k||^2 = 1$, which is non-convex.
 To handle the non-convex constraint, we first relax the non-convex constraint into a convex one: $||\boldsymbol{v}_k||^2 \le1$, and then optimize $\boldsymbol{v}_k$ using existing convex solvers, such as CVX~\cite{CVX}.
 The resulting $\boldsymbol{v}_k$ is then normalized to satisfy the original constraint.
 After $K$ steps, the final precoding matrix $\boldsymbol{V}$ is obtained.
 Additionally, to further minimize the objective function, we initialize multiple instances of $\boldsymbol{V}$ randomly and apply the optimization process to each.
 The solution with the lowest objective function value is selected as the final $\boldsymbol{V}$.
 The complete optimization procedure is outlined in Algorithm~\ref{alg:precoding}.
 Notably, the proposed optimization process is primarily related to the type of transmission task (associated with $\boldsymbol{\rho}^{{x,\mathrm{d}}}$) and the wireless environment (associated with $\boldsymbol{\rho}^{h}$).
-Therefore, Algorithm~\ref{alg:precoding} is executed once before deploying \name, after which no further updates are required.
+Each subproblem in the proposed precoding design can be formulated as a convex quadratically constrained quadratic programming (QCQP) problem, whose computational complexity is approximately $\mathcal{O}({(K^{\mathrm{d}})}^{3})$.
+Since the optimization consists of $K^{\mathrm{d}}$ independent subproblems, the computational complexity to obtain a solution is approximately $\mathcal{O}({(K^{\mathrm{d}})}^{4})$.
+It is worth noting that Algorithm~1 is executed only once during the offline deployment stage to obtain the precoding matrix, after which no further updates are required.
+Therefore, the associated computational overhead is incurred only once and is negligible compared with the overall neural network training cost.
+We note that although precoding matrix is trained from specific datasets and channel condition, subsequent extensive experiments demonstrate that the precoding matrix performs well under diverse wireless environments and different datasets, exhibiting its robustness and generality.